zimoony/fullstack-react/README.md

 ### Pros and Cons

-In my opinion the JSX way is much clearer when it comes to read or design an server architicture.
+In my opinion the JSX way is much clearer when it comes to read or design an architecture.
 Your are kind of forced to separate handler functions in two areas as we are used to when designing UI with React.

 Of course the drawback is that we need wrapper components for certain functionality.
 But actually it is very easy to do that since they just push forward props as parameters.